Compact kitchens: Who says they’re a disadvantage?

 1. Arrange your kitchen according to its shape

 The first factor that affects a kitchen layout is, obviously, the floor space.
 A long, thin “tube” kitchen is not the same as an L- or U-shaped kitchen.
 The latter might be the most promising as it lends itself to a square, well-proportioned layout.
 Don’t be disheartened, however, as every room shape can be used to its best advantage.

-If your kitchen is a long and thin ‘galley style’ or on a single wall, remember to center the cooking equipment (hob and oven), placing the sink and dishwasher on the right and the fridge on your left, for example.
-The washer and dryer can be located further away, perhaps one on top of the other (if you don’t have a laundry room) and hidden in a cupboard with floor-to-ceiling paneling.
+If your kitchen is a long and thin galley style’ or on a single wall, remember to centre the cooking equipment (hob and oven), placing the sink and dishwasher on the right and the fridge on your left, for example.
+The washer and dryer can be located further away, perhaps one on top of the other (if you don’t have a laundry room) and hidden in a cupboard with floor-to-ceiling panelling.
 You could add a small breakfast bar or folding table opposite the cupboards.

 If your kitchen is L or U-shaped, you could create clearer separation between the cooking and laundry areas, creating a small island or peninsula with high stools.
 As we know, islands take up space, but there are solutions that are smaller in size or have wheels so that they can be moved around as required.

 2. Plan your cooking, laundry and dining areas well

 Our first tip explained that the more clearly we define the areas for cooking, laundry and dining, the more convenient and practical the kitchen will be.
 You can place the oven below the ceramic hob or arranged at eye level above the microwave for example.
 This is also a question of taste.

 Very narrow dishwashers are available for smaller kitchens.
 No matter how small your kitchen is, don’t forget to find a space for it.
 The same goes for your fridge, if you can find a side-by-side option to fit your kitchen, try to allow a few extra centimetres.
 In the long run, you’ll be so glad for these little “luxuries.”